kpunith8/Links-and-Tutorials/General Topics/Git basics to advanced concepts.md

 ```

 ### Cherry-pick

-- moving commits to other branches (if the commits are moved to `master` branch instead of `feature` branch)
+- Moving commits to other branches (if the commits are moved to `master` branch instead of `feature` branch)

 - `cherry-pick` doesn’t alter the existing history within a repository; instead, it adds to the history.
 As with other Git operations that introduce changes via the process of applying a diff,